Climate Resilient Livelihoods Project (GCF)

 Achievements

-through the Participatory Integrated
+trained on Participatory Integrated

-Climate Services for Agriculture (PICSA)
+Climate Services for Agriculture (PICSA).

 Installations